 B.A., UMass Lowell

-Professor Walter Toomey is a Lecturer in the Legal Studies Program.
+Professor Walter Toomey is a Lecturer and Co-Director of the Legal Studies Program.
 His principal teaching areas are in the fields of business law, intellectual property, cyber law, environmental law, wills, trusts & estates, legal research and writing, and legal concepts.
 He teaches in the day school, for the Honors College, and online.
 He has co-authored a text on Intellectual Property for Carolina Press with colleagues in the Legal Studies Program, and served as President of the North Atlantic Regional Business Law Association.
 Prior to his hire as a full-time Lecturer, Professor Toomey has taught various legal courses in the Legal Studies Program since 2007.

-In addition to his regular teaching duties, Professor Toomey serves as a member of the Board of Advisors for the College of Fine Arts, Humanities, and Social Sciences Advisory Board, and runs the University’s LSAT Prep Course, which is offered to UML students interested in applying to law school.
+In addition to his regular teaching duties, Professor Toomey serves as a member of the Faculty Senate and runs the University’s LSAT Prep Course, which is offered to UML students interested in applying to law school.
 Professor Toomey is also an LSAC pre-law advisor.